dart-lang/build/docs/travis.md

 In practice, you probably want to add an additional stage before both of these, which runs the dartanalyzer and dartfmt checks.

-**Note:** If you are running out of memory due to large builds, you can use the `--low-resources-mode` option (pass it before the `--`).
-This will remove all file caching which is slower but more reliable in low memory environments.

 ## Complete example